 And no worries if you're vegetarian or vegan; you can easily substitute the bacon for a few shakes of kelp flakes or a small spoonful of capers (minus the brine).
 It's all good.

-You will need one sheet pan for the potatoes, and another sheet pan with a cooling rack placed inside for the bacon (see above photo).
+You’ll need one sheet pan for the potatoes and another sheet pan with a cooling rack placed inside for the bacon (see above photo).
 Everything will cook together effortlessly in the oven for 30 minutes, leaving you plenty of time to make lunches, feed the dog, and get dressed.

 Plus, the leftovers heat up really well in a frying pan or toaster oven, making the next few mornings effortless.
 Ya gotta love that!

 *The following recipe can easily be made 8SAFE if you follow the original recipe and only use processed ingredients that are free of gluten & the top eight food allergens.